otam-mato/nodejs_mongodb/README.md

 - A machine or EC2 instance to launch the Terraform script
 - Configure AWS access with AWS CLI and the command ```aws configure```

-## Running the App on AWS EC2 and RDS MySQL Instances
+## Running the App on AWS EC2 Instances

 ### 1. Creating the Infrastructure with Terraform